 Could anyone set me up to work with an airline?
 Like seriously.
 Pleaassee?
 Turns out my flight to Portugal accounted for more than half of my budget.
 And we all know the story is the same for just about any trip.
 Ugh!
 I need to learn travel hacking.
-Or something needs to change.
+A little “hack” that I am aware of is using an insurance comparison site like Call Wiser in order to find cheaper travel insurance!
 I refuse to let the price tag on flights deter me from traveling, but it’s putting a serious dent in my (almost empty) wallet.
+An alternative, but cheap way to travel is an RV.
+These are very popualr in palces like Denver and allow you complete autonomy over your movement.
+You could check out rv rental Denver if this is something thayt interests you.

 Taking a look at my budget is not one of my favorite things to do.
 Not even close.
 But since my guide to budgeting for Southeast Asia remains my most popular post to date, I know its information that needs to be shared.